Top 10 Favorite Movies of All-Time

 The Prestige (2006)

 MovieBabble is a massive Christopher Nolan fan (this won’t be the last time you see one of his movies on this list).
 What I love most about this movie is how original the movie is.
 How often do you see a movie about magic in the Victorian Era?
 Nolan is the star of every one of his movies, and he absolutely shines here.
-Powered by a powerful performance from Hugh Jackman (not to mention Christian Bale as his enemy in magic), we see a very realistic fall of man in a sci-fi movies’ body.
+Powered by a powerful performance from Hugh Jackman (not to mention Christian Bale as his enemy in magic), we see the very realistic fall of a man in a sci-fi movies’ body.
 Jackman, driven by envy and rage for his enemy, falls into despair in a very tragic manner that sucks you in.
 Plus, it’s always fun when the late David Bowie is the voice of reason in a film!

 The Usual Suspects (1995)

 The Usual Suspects plods along and creates a fascinating heist storyline with the mysterious Keyser Soze looming in the background.
 However, what really gives this movie its teeth is, you guessed it, the twist.
 If you thought Kevin Spacey was Keyser Soze, then you’re a liar and I don’t believe anything you say.
 A movie that creates and executes such an amazing twist without tipping it off or having a major story hole deserves some type of recognition.

 The haunting adaption of the Cormac McCarthy novel is expertly crafted by the Coen Brothers.
 This film does a great job of creating atmosphere.
 Using no score, you are locked into this display of cat and mouse from the second Javier Bardem uses a cattle gun to smash a hole into a man’s head.
 Javier Bardem as Anton Chigurh is one of the best villains in film since Darth Vader.
 While this does not necessarily feel like a classic Coen Brothers movie, the Coens are too busy dusting off this movie’s win for the best picture Oscar trophy to listen.